BOARD OF DIRECTORS

 Lola Ryan Past Chair is fluently bilingual and has been involved in theatre and dance across North America and Europe as a teacher, performer and writer since 1975.
 She has taught and performed across North America and Europe and was a founding member of EDAM, Vancouver's innovative dance and music collective.
 Currently, she teaches in the Theatre Department at the University of Ottawa, trains dancers and actors in improvisation for performance in Ottawa and Athens, Greece and teaches public classes in Improvisation at Ottawa's Dance Network.
 Lola also works extensively in the schools, teaching dance and movement.
 She has served on the commissioning committee of Dance Ontario and on the board of the Council for the Arts in Ottawa.
 She was a member of the Arts Advisory Committee to the Ottawa-Carleton District School Board.

 Yasmina Ramzy is a choreographer and visionary committed to the expression of Bellydance as high art.
-Since 1981, she spent the first 15 years performing throughout the Middle East for royalty and heads of state, then founded the critically acclaimed Arabesque Dance Company and Orchestra, Arabesque Academy and the International Bellydance Conference of Canada (IBCC).
-She received her key training in early 1980s from leading masters in Egypt and Syria including Aida Nour of the Reda Troupe and Mohammed Khalil, director of the National Folklore Troupe of Egypt.
+She spent the first 15 years performing throughout the Middle East for royalty and heads of state, then founded the critically acclaimed Arabesque Dance Company and Orchestra, Arabesque Academy and the International Bellydance Conference of Canada (IBCC).
+She received her key training from leading masters in Egypt and Syria including Aida Nour of the Reda Troupe and Mohammed Khalil, director of the National Folklore Troupe of Egypt.
 Her unique and highly creative choreographies have won numerous awards and commissioned by many dance ensembles internationally including the Bellydance Superstars.
-Today, she regularly performs, teaches and lectures in over 60 cities on 5 continents.
-Yasmina has produced 7 instructional and 8 performance DVDs as well as 7 CDs for Arabesque Orchestra.
-The “Ask Yasmina” column published in the world’s largest Bellydance magazine, The Gilded Serpent is translated to several languages.
+She regularly performs, teaches and lectures in over 60 cities on 5 continents.
 Bravo TV says she "has taken Bellydance to another level" and the Globe and Mail says "she will go down in history as having redeemed Bellydance".